 One of the things that stands out to me is Young Living’s Seed to Seal process.
 It’s a promise of integrity.
 Gary Young has said that he never makes an oil for profit, he makes it for a purpose.
 He is very passionate about his oils!!

 Seed to Seal means each plant is hand-weeded, there are no pesticides used, no chemicals, and no weed killers.
 The plants are harvested at their peak.
 They’re then put through a vigorous testing process.
 Then they go from the farm directly to your home.
 Seed to Seal is not a slogan, it’s a promise!
-Here’s a quickie video with the lovely Jared Turner:
+Here’s a quickie video on the topic: